slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9716-4/packetizer_raw_output.md

 Either adjust the registry allocation so that sub-TLVs 46–48 are exclusive to TLV 21, or revise the prohibition in RFC 9716 to allow their use in TLVs 1 and 16 consistently with RFC 7110 and RFC 8287.

+**Severity:** Medium
+  *Basis:* This inconsistency between registry use and prohibitive text can lead to divergent interpretations and non-interoperable implementations.

+**Confidence:** High

 ---